 One of the oldest continuously operating public two-year colleges in the state of Texas, Ranger opened its doors on the third floor of Ranger High School in August, 1925, with 30 students enrolled.
 Much has taken place since that austere beginning.
 Today the campus in Ranger serves several counties in north central Texas and awards the Associate of Arts, Associate of Science, and Associate of Applied Science degrees.
 Students on campus may live in the college’s dormitories and enjoy the college dining facilities or live at home and commute.

 In addition to the Ranger facility, the college provides comprehensive course offerings in Brown County in Early and in Erath County in Stephenville.
 Ranger also has available cosmetology programs in Brownwood and Stephenville.
-Comprehensive Vocational Nursing programs are offered in Brown County and at our center in Comanche.
+Comprehensive Vocational Nursing programs are offered in Brown County and at our center in Stephenville.
 The college operates a commercial truck driving program.